 Be Aware: Students are offered admission to a specific major.
 Once a student has enrolled at Cal State LA, changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
-If a student accepts the offer of admission, s/he is indicating that they plan to pursue the major as stated in the admission offer.
+Acceptance of the offer of admission indicates the student plans to pursue the major as stated in the admission offer.

-These majors have Major-Specific Requirements for Admission, which are focused on transfer student preparation that predicts success in the major and promotes timely degree completion.
-The criteria will be used for the Fall 2019 admission cycle.
+All Cal State LA majors have Major-Specific Requirements for Admission, which are focused on transfer student preparation that predicts success in the major and promotes timely degree completion.
 The criteria listed will be reviewed annually for future admission cycles.
 For Fall term admission, coursework must be completed no later than the prior Spring term.
 For Spring term admission, coursework must be completed no later than the prior Summer term.

 Except for Nursing, CSU eligible applicants who are considered local based on their community college, or their military veteran status, will be offered admission if they meet the required minimum cumulative GPA, required major preparation, and the required general education courses listed.
 We encourage local area applicants to also complete any recommended courses to promote timely graduation even though they will not be used in the admission determination.

 CSU eligible non-local applicants who meet the required minimum cumulative GPA, required major preparation, and the required general education courses listed will be admitted on a space-available basis based on their cumulative GPA and any recommended courses specified in the criteria.